iamha1/weather-on-the-go/README.md

 ## Description

 - Layout of the calendar using Bootstrap templates.
-There 3 three important elements on the dashboard: (1) the saves history of different cities we search for weather.
-(2) The main weather display of a city with temperature, humidity, windspeed and UV Index.
+There 3 three important parts on the dashboard: (1) the saved history of different cities we have searched for weather.
+(2) The main weather display of a current city with temperature, humidity, windspeed and UV Index.
 The UV index is hilighted in different colors to represent the safety/danger of the UV conditions.
-- Making the Save area clickable and savable with on.(click) and localStorage.
+- Getting information from the API for weather conditions, UV Index and the icons to represent different weather condition.
-- Also use fontawesome for the save icon for the 5-day forecast.
+- Two URLs are utilized for this dashboard: one URL for the daily forecast, and the other for 5-day forecast.
-- Adding color coded for different time UV Index of favorable, moderate and severe.
-- Adding current time, using Moment.js.

 ## Link to weather-on-the-go: